Wind-River/vxworks7-ros2-build/README.md

 wruser@d19165730517:/work WGET_OPT="--no-check-certificate -O" CURL="" make
 ```

-## Run ROS2 examples
+## Run ROS 2 examples

-QEMU is used to boot VxWorks and run Python and C++ ROS2 examples, for that `tap0` interface shall be configured.
+QEMU is used to boot VxWorks and run Python and C++ ROS 2 examples, for that `tap0` interface shall be configured.

 ```bash
 sudo apt-get install uml-utilities